Being a mom with a chronic illness is hard but it’s possible to thrive. I’m sharing my story of what it’s really like

 It’s been two years now since I was diagnosed with my chronic illness.
 Life since then has been full of ups and downs.
 I had a baby that I was told I would never be able to have, I’ve made some lifestyle changes, and I’ve learned to make the best out of every good day that I have.
 I do have a chronic illness and struggle sometimes with everyday things.
 Here’s my story.

 I remember it like it was yesterday.
 I had just come back from a press trip in San Diego and going to the doctor for a regular physical.
-My visit with the doctor went well then I was sent to do bloodwork.
+My visit with the doctor went well then I was sent to do blood work.
 That’s when everything changed in what seemed like an instant.
-Just a few weeks after my annual physical, I was sent to see a specialist and diagnosed with Polycystic Kidney Disease and Chronic Kidney Disease.
+Just a few weeks after my annual physical, I sought to see a specialist and diagnosed with Polycystic Kidney Disease and Chronic Kidney Disease.
+I advocated for myself until I found a specialist that was right for me.
 My world was shattered or so I thought.
 I knew nothing about this illness at all.
 I had no idea how to manage it or what my life would look like with this new diagnosis.

 Being a mom with a chronic illness is tough if I’m being honest.
 It’s like an added weight that you carry around with you.
 A lot of guilt comes with being a mom with a chronic illness and it takes time to adjust to that.
 My illness is what some people would say is an “invisible illness”.
 Physically on the outside, you can’t see anything wrong with me.
 I look like a mom who’s healthy but in reality my kidneys are failing every second of every day.
 Some days my body hurts so bad that it’s hard to get out of bed let alone tend to two kids.
 There are a lot of secondary conditions that come along with chronic polycystic kidney disease, like high blood pressure, and on some days every single one of them work together against me to keep me still.